How much does it cost to live in Mexico City?

 Entertainment and leisure: Mexico City offers a wide range of entertainment options.
 Going to the cinema costs about $5 to $8 per ticket.
 Gym memberships vary but typically range from $20 to $50 per month.

-Internet etc: The cost of internet and mobile phone plans is approximately $20 to $50 per month.
+Internet etc: The cost of internet and mobile phones is approximately $20 to $50 per month.
 Household items and clothing costs can vary, but Mexico City offers a wide range of shopping options to fit different budgets.

 Saving tips: Shopping at local markets can often be more budget-friendly than upscale supermarkets.
 Consider walking or using public transportation to save on fuel and parking expenses.
 Optionally, hire or buy a bike.